Last Updated: February 8, 2022

-Social security income (SSI) is a bit tricky when it comes to taxes.
+Social security income, which the Social Security Administration refers to as retirement insurance benefits (RIB), is a bit tricky when it comes to taxes.
 Though “a bit” might be an understatement for many folks.

 Now you may be wondering why I’m talking about social security income on a blog about FIRE.
 Isn’t social security going to be gone by the time any of today’s early retirees reach their 60’s?